LeonAndrade/LeonAndrade.github.io/README.md

     - `quantity`: Quantitative.
 Number of items ordered for any given product of an invoice.

-With this new information we can now start asking some questions tosee if we can get any context from all this data.
+With this new information we can now start asking some questions to get some context from all this data.

   - How many unique values?
     - How many unique customers? (*note that maybe 1/4 of the total is not being considered because of the null values*)